ludicdrive/landscaping-system-docs/docs/settings.md

 When importing heightdata (DTM files), intermediate files are generated.
 They are necessary to circumvent the 2 GB import restriction from Unreal Engine.
 Please make sure it is set to a writable directory.
 The plugin will try to create the directory, if it does not exist already.

-> The Cache Directory defaults to `C:/Temp/Landscaping`
+> The Cache Directory defaults to `C:/Temp/Landscaping` on Windows and `/tmp/Landscaping_Cache` on Linux and MacOS.

 ### Projection Mode

-Projection mode for imported GIS data.
+Projection mode for imported geospatial data.
 This should be set before importing any data and never changed when working on a map.

 > All data must have a CRS with unit meter.
 If the CRS has unit degree, the projection mode has to be set to `Automatically reproject to appropriate UTM CRS`